Tree Care: Mulch Madness – How to Properly Mulch a Tree!

 What is mulch?

 The most common type of mulch is recycled wood waste in the form of wood chips.
 However, there are many varieties of mulch, both organic and inorganic.
-We recommend sticking with natural, organic mulch derived from plants such as hardwood and softwood bark, leaves, and cocoa hulls.
-Mulch decomposes at different rates depending on specific material, the climate and the microorganisms present.
+Blue Water Baltimore recommends sticking with natural, organic mulch derived from plants such as hardwood and softwood bark, leaves, and cocoa hulls.
+Mulch decomposes at different rates depending on the specific material, climate and microorganisms present.

 A note on inorganic and dyed mulches:

 Inorganic mulches, such as pulverized rubber, gravel, or landscape fabric, cause environmental problems and are not recommended for use.
 These materials do not decompose or improve soil structure.
 They wash away in rain storms and become litter in our waterways.
 Dyed mulches (red, black, green etc.) leach toxic chemicals that harm beneficial soil bacteria, insects and even your plants.
 Not only are the dyes harmful, but the wood sources are questionable.
 The types of wood that can absorb these dyes often come from pallets or reclaimed treated wood from construction or demolition sites.
 Dyed mulch contains chemicals such as creosote and CCA (Chromated Copper Arsenate, used in the manufacturing of pressure-treated wood).
 Not something you want to put in your garden!

 Unfortunately, improper mulching is a common sight in many landscaped areas.
 The dreaded mulch volcano is created when mulch is piled in a tall mound up against the tree trunk.

 How do you determine if a tree is improperly mulched?
 First, find the root flare.
 The root flare is the area at the base of the tree where the trunk flares out, or grows wider.
 This flare can be more apparent on some trees than others.
 If you are having trouble finding it, look instead for the topmost root extending off the trunk.